baldmaster/HsQML_baseconverter/HsQML-ByteConverter/README.md

 Simple exapmle of using QML with Haskell.
 --
-Make sure you have "hsqml" package installed in your system, and `haskell ghc Qt` of course :).
+Make sure you have "hsqml" package installed in your system, and `haskell ghc Qt`, of course :).
 The "byteconverter" executable tested in Linux x86_64.
 Try it or compile by yourself.

 Basic compile: `ghc -o yourFileName main.hs`